arcbtc/LNPoS/lnPoSTdisplay/README.md

 - Select "TTGO-LoRa32-OLED-V1" from tools>board
 - Upload to device

-> Press/hold any button on startup to launch portal.
+> Press/hold any button on the keypad during startup to launch portal.
-> Default password is "ToTheMoon1"
+> Default password is "ToTheMoon1" (without the quotes)

 > _Note: If using MacOS, you will need the CP210x USB to UART Bridge VCP Drivers available here https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers_
 > If you are using **MacOS Big Sur or an Mac with M1 chip**, you might encounter the issue `A fatal error occurred: Failed to write to target RAM (result was 0107)`, this is related to the chipsest used by TTGO, you can find the correct driver and more info in this <a href="https://github.com/Xinyuan-LilyGO/LilyGo-T-Call-SIM800/issues/139#issuecomment-904390716">GitHub issue</a>